 In addition, you should consult with a business formation attorney about the S Corporation election.
 Doing so will not affect your business license in Florida, but there are tax advantages.
 A lawyer can explain more about the process and eligibility rules.

-Obtaining Your Pinellas Park, FL Business License
+Obtaining Your St. Petersburg, FL Business License

 Once you work through the state and federal procedures for organizing your company, you can apply for your business license.
 Florida uses the term “business tax receipt.”
 There are different forms you may need to complete, depending on your industry, location, and other details regarding your company.
 Regardless of the specifics, you will need to provide: